An ACT Government Website

 We support the following ministers to deliver their ACT Government portfolios.

-• Suzanne Orr MLA: Aboriginal and Torres Strait Islander Affairs, Disability, carers, seniors, veterans, and community services
+• Suzanne Orr MLA: Aboriginal and Torres Strait Islander Affairs, disability, carers, seniors, veterans, community services and LGBTIQA+ affairs

-• Yvette Berry MLA: Homes, public housing, and early childhood
+• Yvette Berry MLA: homes, homelessness, and early childhood

 To contact a minister, use the Contact My Minister form.